-What will the Moon look like on any date in 2021?
+What will the Moon look like on any date in 2022?
 What will it look like on your birthday?
 Find out at NASA Dial-a-Moon.
-The example pictured below is for 16 January 2021.
-Set dates and see views for northern hemisphere and for southern hemisphere readers by following either link.
+An example of what you will see is pictured below for 16 January 2021.
+The 2022 dates will give a different phase of the Moon.
+Set dates and see views for readers in the northern hemisphere and for southern hemisphere by following either link.
 Enter any month and day to see a high definition image.
-You may leave the universal time (UT) at the default value.
-If you wish, your local-to-Universal time conversion can be done at this link.
+You may leave the universal time (UT) hour at the default value.
+If you want to be more precise, your local-to-Universal time conversion can be done at this link.
 Or, type ‘universal time’ into Google.
 Go back to Dial-a-Moon to enter the UT.

 After visiting Dial-a-Moon, scan down that web page for a wealth of additional information about the Moon’s motions and appearance.
 The images of Dial-a-Moon are made from those of the Lunar Reconnaissance Orbiter (LRO) in low altitude orbit around the Moon since 2009.

 The collection of accurate images of the Moon for each hour have been made into the movies below, each lasting about 5 minutes.
 Try watching full screen for the best visuals.
 Versions of the movies are available for readers in the northern and the southern hemispheres.